 your case has been closed (if your case is still open you must wait for the outcome).

 Are there cases that cannot be considered for a community trigger?

 Yes, we will not consider a community trigger if:

 you do not meet the criteria above

-it is clear that reports of anti-social behaviour has been made so recently that an organisation has not had a reasonable amount of time to act on the reports
+it is clear that reports of anti-social behaviour have been made so recently that an organisation has not had a reasonable amount of time to act

 you have already used, or are in the middle of using, an existing complaints procedure about any of the organisations involved in your case